Sports photography lessons from Futsal

 My next problem centered around focusing.
 The camera locked onto something I didn’t want or it kept hunting.
 In the end, I lost many potentially good pictures.
 How could I fix this?
 Once again, YouTube had the answers!

-New sports photography from Futsal
+New sports photography tips from Futsal

 Back button focus